YagizEbil/PURE/README.md

-# We are trying to make a script which reads an academic article and then groups them under some clasifications
+# We are trying to make a script which reads academic articles and then groups them under some clasifications
 # At least for now :)